Table of Contents

-The nuclear medicine tomography technique single photon emission computed tomography (SPECT) uses gamma rays and is similar to conventional planar imaging using a gamma camera.
+The nuclear medicine tomography technique single-photon emission computed tomography (SPECT) uses gamma rays and is similar to conventional planar imaging using a gamma camera.
 SPECT can produce 3-D scans in the form of cross-sectional slice images of the patient for example brain imaging.
 Computer imaging systems can transform this information to produce the required image.
-The technique overall requires delivery of a gamma-emitting radionuclide into the patient, normally through injection into the bloodstream.
+Overall, the technique requires delivery of a gamma-emitting radionuclide into the patient, normally through injection into the bloodstream.
 Since the development of computed tomography in the 1970s, the radioisotope in the organ and/or tissue can be mapped by SPECT imaging.

 Imaging cerebral blood flow is used to assess brain function.
 These studies use several SPECT radiopharmaceuticals and mostly are technetium-99m imaging agents.
 They include technetium-99m pertechnetate, technetium-99m-pentetate (Tc-DTPA), technetium-99m gluceptate (Tc-GH), technetium-99m exametazime (Tc-HMPAO) and technetium-99m bicisate (Tc-ECD).